-Park visitors desiring information about other interesting places in the park and vicinity are invited to inquire at park headquarters and the information building.
+Those who desire information about other interesting places in the park and vicinity are invited to inquire at park headquarters and the information building.

-FISHING.-Angling amid the scenic beauty of Crater Lake is an experience long to be remembered.
+Fishing.
+Angling amid the scenic beauty of Crater Lake is an experience long to be remembered.
 No fish were native to Crater Lake, the first planting of rainbow trout having been made in 1888.
 In recent years only rainbow trout and silverside salmon have been planted.
-Trolling has proved to be the most successful method of catching the daily limit of 12 fish per person.
+Trolling has proved to be the most successful method of catching the daily limit of 10 fish per person.
 From July 1 to September 5, rowboats are available.
-Shore fishing may usually be enjoyed from the latter part of June until late September, depending on weather conditions.
+Shore fishing usually may be enjoyed from the latter part of June until late September, depending on weather conditions.
 No license is needed to fish in Crater Lake.
 Possession or use of fish as bait is not allowed.

-WINTER VISITS.-The park is open the year around.
-Visitors may now enjoy Crater Lake's fantasy of snowy splendor and participate in winter sports there Steep and gradual slopes, according to speeds desired, are numerous in the park and are ideal for skiing.
+WINTER VISITS.
+Since the park is open the year round, you may enjoy Crater Lake's fantasy of snowy splendor and participate in winter sports.
+Steep and gradual slopes, according to speeds desired, are numerous in the park and are ideal for skiing.
 Professional ski meets are discouraged, but special attention is given to amateur sports.

-There are no overnight accommodations in the park from September 15 to June 15, but warming-room facilities for winter visitors are provided at the Rim Village.
+There are no overnight accommodations in the park from September 15 to June 15, but warming-room facilities are provided at Rim Village.

 The west and south entrance roads to the Rim Village area are open to motor travel.
-The motorist should be well supplied with gasoline and oil, as they are not available in the park in the winter.
+You should be well supplied with gasoline and oil, as they are not available in the park in winter.
 Tire chains, tow rope, and shovel are necessary accessories.

-Rangers are on duty to render service to winter visitors.
+Rangers are on duty to render service all year.

-How To Reach the Park
+How to Get to the Park

-BY COMMON CARRIER.-The Southern Pacific Railroad, several air lines, and motorcoach lines serve Medford, Klamath Falls, and Grants Pass, Oreg., to connect with stages of the Crater Lake National Park Co. daily from about June 15 to September 15.
+By Common Carrier.
+The Southern Pacific Railroad, several air lines, and motorcoach lines serve Medford, Klamath Falls, and Grants Pass, Oreg., to connect with stages of the Crater Lake National Park Co. daily from about June 15 to September 15.

-BY AUTOMOBILE.-Paved State highways connect with the highway system of the park at all entrances.
-Highway 62 to the west entrance of the park connects, through Medford, with United States Highways Nos.
-101, 199, and 99.
-It also connects US 97 with the park highway system at the south entrance.
-Connections with U S 97 are also made by State Highway 232 to the east entrance. or by 230 and 209 to the north entrance.
+By AUTOMOBILE.
+Paved State highways connect with the highway system of the park at all entrances.
+State Route 62 to the west entrance of the park connects, through Medford, with U. S. 101, 199, and 99.
+It also connects U. S. 97 with the park highway system at the south entrance.
+Connections with U.S. 97 are also made by State Route 232 to the east entrance or by 230 and 209 to the north entrance.
 The roads through the west and south entrances to the rim are maintained as all-year roads.
-The north and east entrance roads and the Rim Drive are closed approximately September 25 to July 1 depending on snow conditions.
+The north and east entrance roads and Rim Drive are closed approximately September 25 to July 1 depending on snow conditions.